 Our Obligation To Report Suspicions of Crime

 If, during the course of our work, we become suspicious or aware that money with which you are involved comes from the proceeds of any crime (for example, from robbery, benefit or other fraud, or tax evasion), we shall be under a duty to make a report to appropriate authorities without letting you know.
-This obligation extends to any suspicion we have that anyone connected with your case is involved with any criminal activity - however minor.
+This obligation extends to any suspicion we have that anyone connected with your case is involved with any criminal activity.

 Conclusion